dimikot/dklab_realsync/README.txt

 3. It is damned fast even on extremely large directories!
-Just change a file and you'll see these changes immediately at the remote side (it's true for Windows and MacOS X; Linux version is a bit slower still).
+Just change a file and you'll see these changes immediately at the remote side (it's true for Windows, MacOS X, Linux).
 If you change lots of files, RealSync will run RSYNC automatically to reflect all changes.

-4. It minimizes to tray (on Windows) and dings a quiet sound on each change which is successfully transferred.
+4. On Windows - it minimizes to tray and dings a quiet sound on each change which is successfully transferred.

 5. It has an installation wizard which automatically creates all needed SSH